SOKOUDJOU-LEOPOLD/Online_Voting_System/README.md

 # Online_Voting_System
-An online voting system using Spring, a Java Framework.
+An online voting system using Python.